0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/SQL Injection.md

 ### OAST techniques for blind SQL injections

 Sometimes queries are executed asynchronously, so the application continues processing user requests and queries using different threads.
 In this case, all the other techniques previously shown are not effective because there is no connection between the query and the server response.
-In order to detect these vulnerabilities, we can combine stacked queries and OAST techniques, forcing the backend connects to our DNS server and thus exfiltrate data in this way.
+In order to detect these vulnerabilities, we can combine stacked queries and OAST techniques and tools [^1], forcing the backend connects to our DNS server and thus exfiltrate data in this way.

 ```sql
 # Oracle